 Full Guide: The Colosseum

-Location – Southwestern Desert, Jordan
+Location – Southwestern Desert, Jordan (See on Map)

 It’s not wrong to call Petra a geographical and historical marvel.
 Nestled amidst the Maroon-ish and orange-shaded valleys and sandstone mountains, here’s a city carved entirely out of rock.